telnetdoogie/synology-scripts/README.md

 #### `removeAppleHiddenFiles.sh`
 - Deletes Apple 'hidden' files from the `/volume1/Media` folder (edit to add more folders)

+---

 #### `showports.sh`
 - Show LISTEN ports in use on synology and which containers use them, for easily coming up with new unique ports to use

+---

 #### `showComtainerLoggers.sh`
 - Iterate docker containers and show which logger is configured per container (prep for upgrading docker)

+---

 #### `test_containers_behind_vpn.sh`
 - For containers that are protected behind a VPN, validate their public IP is different than your host, and check for connectivity and DNS resolution.
   - edit the script to define containers to check, like `CONTAINERS=("prowlarr" "transmission")`

+---

+#### `capture_docker_stats.sh`
+- Capture the CPU / Memory stats of running containers continually and store results as JSON for later analysis
+- This is useful for watching the resource usage of containers (or a particular container) for troubleshooting.

+run `capture_docker_stats.sh {containername} {-v}` - omitting `containername` defaults to all containers. `-v` outputs to screen as well as file.